colbyfayock/launchtime-workshop-gatsby/README.md

 yarn develop # or npm run develop
 ```

-This should kick off a new server available at http://localhost:8000!
+This should kick off a new server available at http://localhost:8000.

+If you've successfully started up your development server, you should be ready to go for the workshop!

 ### What's In This Project?
 We'll start off with some tools that can help us focus on learning to work with maps.
 Those include: